-People are at the heart of the strategic plan's priorities Growth, Technology & Sustainability 2025 (GTS) presented by the Group in February 2022, with the ambition to develop the potential and commitment of all staff members to ensure our collective performance and strengthening our position as a leader in sustainable finance.
-Besides, the engagement score of Group employees measured around thematics related to pride in belonging to the Group, adherence to the strategy and involvement in work, reached in 2023 a high level of around 85 out of 100.
+People are at the heart of the strategic plan's priorities Growth, Technology & Sustainability (GTS) presented by the Group in February 2022, with the ambition to develop the potential and commitment of all staff members to ensure our collective performance and to strengthen our position as a leader in sustainable finance.
+Besides, the engagement score1 of Group employees measured around thematics related to pride in belonging to the Group, adherence to the strategy and involvement in work, reached in 2024 a high level of around 85 out of 100.

-BNP Paribas Group pays particular attention to its remuneration policy for all employees in 63 countries.
+BNP Paribas Group pays particular attention to its remuneration policy for all employees in 64 countries.
 In all its location, the Group is committed to integrate the local specificities into the compensation budgets allocated, paying particular attention to the first salary levels that may be the most impacted by this inflationary environment.

-Furthermore, The Group applies strictly the European remuneration framework regulations, as well as the regulations specific to some countries or businesses.
-In order to respect these regulations, the Group's compensation policy is designed in a way not to encourage excessive risk taking, nor to create incentives that could lead to conflicts of interest between employees and clients.
+In line with the commitment made in the new Global Agreement2 of November 2024, notably in the context of the CSRD3 implementation, 100% of Group employees receive an adequate wage4.
+Furthermore, the Group applies strictly the European remuneration framework regulations, as well as the regulations specific to some countries or businesses.
+In order to respect these regulations5, the Group's compensation policy is designed in a way not to encourage excessive risk taking, nor to create incentives that could lead to conflicts of interest between employees and clients.